verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ## Pod security for applications using standard Kubernetes resources

-You can deploy applications using standard Kubernetes resources, as described in the [Standard Kubernetes Resources]({{< relref "/docs/examples/standard-kubernetes.md" >}}) example.
+You can deploy applications using standard Kubernetes resources.
 You configure security for these resources as you typically would for any Kubernetes `Deployment` resource.

 For example: